WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 1. Click the `Send` button (top right corner) at the main view.
 2. Insert the address of the receiver.
 3. Specify the amount the receiver should get and click `Continue`.
-4. At `Advanced options` you can set a custom transaction fee, otherwise the wallet automatically estimates it.
+4. At `Advanced options` you can set a custom transaction fee rate, otherwise the wallet automatically estimates it.
 6. Make sure everything is filled in correctly in `Preview Transaction` window and click `Confirm`.
 7. Optionally, you can click the shield image (top right corner) at `Preview Transaction` to see suggestions on how to avoid generating a change output in this payment.
 8. Enter the name of the person or company receiving the payment and click `Continue`.